softgandhi/ng2-quiz/README.md

 +For detailed documentation, please go to: https://www.codeproject.com/Articles/1167451/Quiz-Application-in-Angular

 ### Please raise a pull request for any bug fix or if you have implemented a new feature and feel it is useful.

+This branch: ng8-version is the backup for Angular 8 verion.